Cost-Conscious Strategies for ‘Shelf-Help’

-Incorporate the following cost-effective strategies and get your product off the shelf.
+Incorporate the following cost-conscious strategies into your new marketing plan and get your product off the shelf.

 But before we get started, don’t be intimidated by the budget blues.
 Big budgets, small budgets and barely-there budgets all have some breathing room.
 Modify the strategies to work best for your brand.

 1. Become social media savvy

 For many small brands that aren’t looking to implement major marketing campaigns across all types of media, social media is an economical, effective and targeted approach to advertising.
 While there are several nuances associated with social media; for example, Facebook’s constant algorithm updates, we’ll run through best practices from a bird’s eye view.

 Think of your calendar as the central foundation and creative hub for all of your original content.
 It’s the strongest starting point for developing your strategy and it helps keep your messaging grounded in consistency.